agile-students-fall2025/1-project-proposal-nullpointer/README.md

 ## What and why?

-**Problem.** NYU students are spread across multiple buildings and neighborhoods, and **quiet, available study seats are hard to find**, especially around peak hours.
-Information about spaces (library floors, department lounges, pop-up study rooms, reservable rooms) is **scattered across emails, PDFs, websites, and word-of-mouth**.
+**Problem.** NYU students are spread across multiple buildings and neighborhoods, and quiet, available study seats are hard to find, especially around peak hours.
+Information about spaces (library floors, department lounges, pop-up study rooms, reservable rooms) is scattered across emails, PDFs, websites, and word-of-mouth.
 The university does not publish comprehensive, up-to-date availability for most spaces, so students waste time walking between locations only to find them full or unsuitable (too loud, no outlets, poor Wi-Fi).

 The challenge is not only for **individual quiet study**:
 - Students working on **group projects** often need larger desks or collaborative spaces where they can talk freely without disturbing others.